cdklabs/cdk-pipelines-github/README.md

 ### Using Docker in the Pipeline

-You can use Docker in GitHub Workflows in a similar fashion to CDK Pipelines, except you cannot run Docker in the self-mutate project because there is no concept of self-mutate in GitHub Worklows.
-For a full discussion on how to use Docker in CDK Pipelines, see
+You can use Docker in GitHub Workflows in a similar fashion to CDK Pipelines.
-[Using Docker in the Pipeline](https://github.com/aws/aws-cdk/blob/master/packages/@aws-cdk/pipelines/README.md#using-docker-in-the-pipeline).
+For a full discussion on how to use Docker in CDK Pipelines, see [Using Docker in the Pipeline](https://github.com/aws/aws-cdk/blob/master/packages/@aws-cdk/pipelines/README.md#using-docker-in-the-pipeline).

 Just like CDK Pipelines, you may need to authenticate to Docker registries to